bluelm-shopguard/shopguard-chatbot/docs/quickapp/detailed-webapp-to-quickapp-migration.md

-# Detailed WebApp to QuickApp Migration Guide for ShopGuard AI
+# Detailed WebApp to QuickApp Migration Guide for BlueLM Shopguard

-This comprehensive guide outlines the process of migrating the ShopGuard AI chatbot from a traditional web application to a QuickApp.
+This comprehensive guide outlines the process of migrating the BlueLM Shopguard chatbot from a traditional web application to a QuickApp.
 It provides specific technical details, code examples, and best practices for developers familiar with web technologies but new to QuickApp development.

 ## Table of Contents